CSF follows six objectives and strategies in its Professional Learning Catalog (formerly Master In-Service Plan):

 To annually diagnose the curriculum and training needs of the member schools of CSF.

-Member schools and the CSF MIP personnel will diagnose new training needs through an annual diagnostic/evaluation process.
+Member schools and CSF Professional Learning Catalog (PLC) personnel diagnose new training needs through an annual diagnostic/evaluation process.

 To commit local and state resources to the professional development of all personnel.

-Member schools and the CSF MIP personnel will be involved in an ongoing program of meetings, training programs, demonstration lessons, and workshops for administrators, teachers, and staff.
+Member schools and CSF PLC personnel are involved in an ongoing program of meetings, training programs, demonstration lessons, and workshops for administrators, teachers, and staff.

 To provide information and training for administrators, teachers, and staff regarding current issues in education, i.e., child abuse, state laws, changes in state and local regulations, accreditation procedures, etc.

-The member schools and the CSF MIP personnel will offer periodic inservice activities based on need.
+The member schools and CSF PLC personnel offer periodic Professional Learning activities based on need.

-Pilot programs, demonstration lessons, laboratory classrooms, and “research in classroom” projects will be offered.
+Pilot programs, demonstration lessons, laboratory classrooms, and “research in classroom” projects are offered.

 To assist local member school staffs in their preparation for and completion of an in-depth accreditation visit.

-Workshops and preliminary on-site visits will be conducted during the year of self-study and prior to the scheduled accreditation visit.
+Workshops and preliminary on-site visits are conducted during the year of self-study and prior to the scheduled accreditation visit.